heru-himawan-tl/fdaf/README.md

 configuration, makes implementation and configuration to be more simple, and even lets you write less of code.

-## Builtin Ready-To-Use-Application-Source
+## Builtin Ready-To-Use-Application-Source-Codes

-The source code distribution of FDAF includes the following application sources:
+The source code distribution of FDAF includes the following ready-to-use-application source codes:

 - Administrator Dashboard
 - User Session Management Boards: